SigMoses/BalatroRestartButton/README.md

 # BalatroMods
-Some small Balatro QoL mods I wrote.
-Tested on Balatro 1.0.1o and Steamodded 1.0.0 beta (0323b)
+Some small Balatro QoL mods Jdbye wrote and I updated for the latest version of Brainstorm.

 ## Restart Run Button
 Adds a button to restart the current run to the escape menu and game over screen.